oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/WELLPan.md

 His brain is surprisingly efficient.
 It basically is the size of a walnut, but very efficient.
 He's quite smart, and it's all packed into the size of a walnut.
 It may not be dense like ours, but it's actually better.
 If we upscale it to normal sizes, he would be on a higher level than the entire world.

 He has the potential to surpass [*Albert Einstein*](void:or-who-in-this-universe), but his brain is the size of a walnut and not the large brain that we have.
-So yeah, he has the potential to be the smartest, and it's just limited by the walnut-size nature.
+So yeah, he has the potential to be the smartest in the world, and it's just limited by the walnut-size nature.
+Well, there's just one exception and that is [TKA](../../Bench/Air%20Conditioners/TKA.md) who could even be smarter than even WELLPan if it weren't for the former's immaturity.

 #### Well-Documented